 That amount of daunting research won’t be necessary this time around, though, because every bit of crucial industry research on this topic has been gathered together into this guide on the top 5 best flat mountain bike pedals for 2019.
 Whether you’re looking for an affordably-priced model or the latest designs from brands such as RaceFace or Crank Brothers, you’ll find what you are looking for in this guide.

 To fully understand why these 5 models stood out from the competition, I’ve reviewed each of them based upon key specifications and features including construction material, pin quantity, bearing quantity, color options, and more.
 Each review also includes a breakdown of important features as well as a succinct pro-con list that provides snappy information for the rushed mountain bike pedal shopper.

 Amateur and professional mountain bikers alike agree that without the right pedals, you’ll be putting a lot more work to achieve a standard level of success while vaulting up and down challenging forest trails.
 Moreover, mountain cyclists broadly agree that without enough grip, your feet a prone to slipping from your pedals.
 This can lead to some truly dangerous situations.

 Luckily, devoted cyclists don’t need to rely on their default bike pedals if they want to get more out of their mountain biking experience.
 Indeed, they’ll be able to pick up and quickly install one of these top 5 industry-leading MTB bike pedal models.

 This chart will start you on the right path towards purchasing your next set of MTB bike pedals.
 Each of these quick summaries includes a rundown of several key features in each model as well as a side-by-side comparison of several sought-after specifications.

-Be sure to read on to the full review section as well in order to learn how each set of pedals performs when put through the rigors of full-on mountain biking.
+Be sure to read on to the full review section as well to learn how each set of pedals performs when put through the rigors of full-on mountain biking.